Summer Financial Aid for Undergraduates

 Do I need to apply?

 NYU undergraduates do not need to complete an application to be reviewed for NYU summer scholarship.
 Our hope is that by removing this barrier, more qualified students will be able to be reviewed for scholarship funding.
 Summer scholarships will be awarded based on eligibility, enrollment, and financial need.
-At this time, we are unable to offer summer scholarships to international students.

 All students are reviewed for federal financial aid as long as they have a valid FAFSA on file, are enrolled in a minimum of 6 credits (combined total for all summer sessions), and are otherwise eligible.
 For students whose first term of enrollment will be the summer term, you will need to have both the current academic year's FAFSA and the upcoming academic year's FAFSA on file for summer and fall awarding.
 Please be sure to do both applications if you are a summer admit.
 If you wish to apply for a private loan, you will need to apply with your chosen lender.

-When will I be awarded?
+When will I be packaged?

 How much financial aid will I get?